 New York needs it.

-America's gonna give it to them.
+America's going to give it to them.

-Glad you are with us right down our toll-free number.
+Glad you are with us.

 It's 800-941.

-Couple of news items, facts without fear, land of the free, home of the brave.
+Land of the free, home of the brave.

 Moments like this, it means something, right?

-Anyway, um, according to the Lancent Infectious Disease, which is a uh research, uh new research uh published in a medical journal.
+Anyway, according to the Lancet Infectious Disease, which is a research, new research published in a medical journal, they're now estimating about 0.66% of those infected with the virus will die.

 The coronavirus death rate, which is much lower than earlier rates.

-Remember, we were hearing numbers as high as 3.4% and two, and Dr. Fauci had said at the time in one of my interviews with him that it was two, but it was really going to be lower than one, so he called that right.
+And Dr. Fauci had said at the time in one of my interviews with him that it was two, but it was really going to be lower than one.

-Uh Dr. Fauci, I don't want to give false hope here because it's still a New York, you know, somewhat acute situation that's happening, but he said that there are early signs of hope amid the coronavirus.
+Dr. Fauci, and I don't want to give false hope here because it's still a New York, you know, somewhat acute situation that's happening, but he said that there are early signs of hope amid the coronavirus.

 You're starting to see, I'm quoting him, the daily increases are not in that steep decline.